Treating Founder (Chronic Laminitis) without Horseshoes, Section 14

 Here is an even worse example of bars flopped over onto

-and pressing into the sole, causing bruising below.
+their sides and pressing into the sole, causing bruising below.

 Note very contracted heels.
 (Photo courtesy of Yvonne Welz)